 Four Characteristics All Qualified Job Orders Must Share in Common

-What is the definition of a sales opportunity, or in the world of staffing, a qualified job order?
-There is no universally agreed upon or correct answer.
-However, a few clarifications are needed because the concept of a qualified job order or sales opportunity impacts how salespeople and recruiters spend their time, sales-recruiting alignment (if you can’t agree on what a qualified opportunity is you will struggle to scale your business) and your ability to forecast sales and grow your staffing business.
+What is the definition of a qualified sales opportunity, or in the world of staffing, a qualified job order?
+There is no universally agreed upon answer.
+However, a few clarifications are needed because the concept of a qualified job order or sales opportunity impacts how salespeople and recruiters spend their time, your ability to forecast sales and grow your staffing business.

-So, at what point does an opportunity or job order become qualified in which the sales rep puts the job order into their CRM or ATS for the recruiting team to work?
+So, at what point does an opportunity or job order become qualified for the recruiting team to work?
 If each sales rep has a slightly different idea of what entails “qualified” they will put job orders into their CRM or ATS at varying stages and move their job orders down the funnel at completely different paces.
-With this kind of inconsistency across your sales team, sales leaders will find it impossible to accurately forecast sales revenue and providing opportunity specific coaching will be next to impossible without a common sales process to work from.
-To avoid these headaches you will need to define clear stages to your sales process with customer verifiable outcomes to ensure deals are qualified properly and measured properly.
+With this kind of inconsistency across your sales team, sales leaders will find it impossible to coach their people to their sales pipeline.

 - Problem or Goal: What is the problem, goal, objective, need, or pain the customer is trying to address?